gpocali/videoStreamCreator/README.md

 ## Path
  - Video Storage Directory: /videos
  - Hidden Files (starting with ".") and Subdirectories will be ignored
+ - Files which contain an open bracket ('[') in the name will not have audio when streamed

 ## Environmental Variables
  - ICECAST_SERVER